Fear of falling, torture or being late for work. Americans have a number of fears, which can vary, quite dramatically, from state to state.

 One reason why our society has experienced amplified fear surround cybercrime is due to its portrayal in the media.
 With recent leaks involving major credit companies such as Equifax, it can be incredibly hard to escape the constant coverage across the news, with many reporting the potential, and very serious, threats this leak has exposed us to.
 Considering the data of almost half the US population was compromised, there is rational to be afraid, however, our innate psychology may also be intensifying the situation.

 Due to how we interpret information, our interpretation of potential fears may not accurately reflect statistics in the real world.
 For example, fear strengthens memory, so those one-off catastrophes like plane crashes or terrorist attacks are entrenched in our memories, while we blank the horrible accidents we see daily on the highway, reports Psychology Today.
-“As result, we overestimate the odds of dreadful but infrequent events and underestimate how risky ordinary events are,” explained, Maia Szalavitz, a child psychiatrist, and Psychology Today contributor.
+“As a result, we overestimate the odds of dreadful but infrequent events and underestimate how risky ordinary events are,” explained, Maia Szalavitz, a child psychiatrist, and Psychology Today contributor.

 In light of this, it is fair to assume, the more we hear about these hacks, the deeper they are embedded in our memory, escalating our fears.
 On top of this, hackers in movies or television are often portrayed as bad guys, adding to our overall image of “Hackers”.

-In a recent thread on the subreddit /r/technology/, group of ethical hackers engaged with an “Ask Me Anything” session where users could do exactly that.
+In a recent thread on the subreddit /r/technology/, a group of ethical hackers engaged with an “Ask Me Anything” session where users could do exactly that.
 One user asked, “What misconceptions about hacking/the hacking community portrayed in the media frustrate you the most?”

 One of the hackers then responded “In seriousness, hackers are always portrayed as the evil person, and when you go to conferences like DefCon and hang out in the community, by and large, the community is people who are interested in how things work.
 It’s just people that are curious and have a different way of approaching problems.
 The demonization and the hooded individual in the media are way overdone.”